pikulet/typo/content/posts/nw-tcptrace.md

 ---
-title: Traceroute using TCP
+title: Traceroute with TCP
 date: "2019-10-01"
 toc: true
 showTags: true
 slug: "tcp-traceroute"
 tags:
 - "networking"
-summary: "A hacky way to implement traceroute"
+summary: "Piecing together the path that our network packets take from source to destination"
 ---

 ## Traceroute?